AbrarAnwar/abraranwar.github.io/items/_posts/2020-11-1-anticipatory_gaze.md

 video: https://www.youtube.com/watch?v=1QJDhHXQ-WM

 ---
-Leverage virtual reality to collect gaze and position data to create a predictive model and a mixed effects model to show gaze orientation precedes other features
+We leverage virtual reality to collect gaze and position data to create a predictive model and a mixed effects model to show gaze orientation precedes other features